 - Japanese ingredients explained

-Miso soup is a traditional soup and the basis of Japanese cuisine.
-The main ingredients are miso paste, dashi soup, and other ingredients such as tofu, vegetables, and seaweed.
+Miso soup (miso shiru in Japanese) is a staple of Japanese cuisine and a beloved traditional soup.
+The three main ingredients are miso paste, dashi soup, and additional ingredients like tofu, vegetables, and seaweed.

-It's easy to make that even my 6 years old boy can make it on his own.
-I remember when I was a child, the first recipe I learned from my mother was how to make miso soup.
-It's the most simple soup in Japanese cooking.
+One of the best things about miso soup is how easy it is to make.
+Even a seven-year-old can make it on their own!
+As a child, the first recipe I learned from my mother was how to make miso soup.
+It's the most straightforward soup in Japanese cooking and can bring a sense of peace with every comforting bowl.

 - Miso paste